Eschatologue/CM_wiki/docs/lore/antares/nation/mykrrheim.md

 Mykrrheim was once a land inhabited by fragmented dwarven clans, plagued by constant conflicts and power struggles.
 Each clan had its own 'mountain' territory, with wars fought underground or through swift maneuvers across jagged peaks and ravine edges.
 Over time, this combat style was refined, forming the unique capabilities of the dwarves.

-During this period, the Midgard mountain ranges (now renamed to Mykrrheim mountains) were locked in a state of constant civil wars and social upheavals.
+During this period, the Mykrrheim mountains were locked in a state of constant civil wars and social upheavals.
 This era was characterized by the overthrow of superior powers by subordinate ones, with traditional master-servant relationships breaking down.
 Vassals eliminated lords, internal clan conflicts over leadership were rampant, and frequent rebellions and puppet leaderships by branch families against the lord's family were common.
 Local rebellions against said lords rose to power, continuing the cycle for centuries.

 ### The First Maelstrom